FrozenCow/sdlnetplay/README.md

 It uses `LD_PRELOAD` to override the API functions.

-This project goes with a disclaimer that it is highly **experimental**.
+This project goes with a disclaimer that it is **highly experimental**.
 Most games will not work due to non-deteministic behavior that `sdlnetplay` cannot handle, usually caused by the game-logic relying on different threads.
+In addition, `sdlnetplay` currently has a nasty way to detect desyncs by storing screenshots to disk, hashing the file and send over and compare the hash of the other system.

+Also note that because most Linux games are compiled to 32-bit binaries, this library also compiles to 32-bit by default, otherwise it would be incompatible with the game and will not be able to preload.

 ## Games